SEEN THEM? Glen Rock, Fair Lawn Boys, Both 16, Go Missing

-Concern grew Friday over the whereabouts of two missing teenagers -- one from Glen Rock, the other from Fair Lawn.
+Concern grew Friday over the whereabouts of two separate teens -- one from Glen Rock, the other from Fair Lawn -- who each coincidentally went missing within hours of one another.
+Both are 16 years old.

 One boy was last seen leaving Glen Rock High School shortly after 2:30 p.m.
 Thursday, Glen Rock Police Chief Dean Ackermann said.